-The duration of this measure will be determined by closely monitoring the infection situation and government announcements, and the details of the measure may be changed depending on the situation.
+The duration of this measure will be determined by monitoring the infection situation and government announcements and other trends.The measures may be subject to change depending on the situation.

-(Updated Jan.
-13)
+(Updated January 13)